-Specks in the eye
+Specks in your vision.

 Crouch ER Jr, Crouch ER, Grant TR Jr. Ophthalmology.
 In: Rakel RE, ed.
 Textbook of Family Medicine.
 8th ed.
 Philadelphia, Pa: Saunders Elsevier; 2011:chap 41.